aibasel/downward/docs/quick-start.md

     ./fast-downward.sif <your-planner-options>

-Assume you want to solve the gripper planning task `prob01.pddl` from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
+Assume you want to solve a planning task from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
 To do so you can run the following:

-    ./fast-downward.sif <path-to-benchmarks>/gripper/prob01.pddl --search "astar(lmcut())"
+    ./fast-downward.sif <domain.pddl> <task.pddl> --search "astar(lmcut())"

-Here `<path-to-benchmarks>` refers to your local benchmarks directory containing the [gripper benchmarks](https://github.com/aibasel/downward-benchmarks/tree/master/gripper).
-It can be specified as an absolute path, relative path or using a predefined path variable, e.g. `$BENCHMARKS`.

 See more planner options at [planner usage](planner-usage.md).

 ## Docker

 ### Docker Installation
-To install Docker on your machine follow the steps provided [here](https://docs.docker.com/get-docker/).
+To install Docker on your machine follow the steps provided on the [Docker page](https://docs.docker.com/get-docker/).

 ### Docker Usage
 You can run the planner as follows: